chanuka8/chanuka8/README.md

 - 🎓 Currently pursuing BSc (Hons) Cyber Security at SLTC Research University
 - 💻 Passionate about Cybersecurity and Web Desing
 - 🌱 Always learning and exploring new technologies
-- 🤝 Member of KCD, GDG & AICSL
 - 🔭 Looking to collaborate on web applications and python

 ## 🛠️ Tech Stack